simonmuehling/educafric-app/PHONE_UNIQUENESS_VALIDATION_REPORT.md

 ### ✅ Successful Cases

 1. **Owner Exception Numbers**:
+   - `+41768017000` (Switzerland) can be used by multiple users
-   - `+237600000000` can be used by multiple users
+   - `+237657004011` (Cameroon) can be used by multiple users
-   - Successfully registered 2 users with same owner number
+   - Successfully registered multiple users with same owner numbers

 2. **Unique Phone Numbers**:
    - `+237650123456` successfully registered for first user